PADL/TktBridgeAP/README.md

 ------------------

 To enable a user for GSS pre-authentication, they must first be a member of the group specified in `mSDS-RevealOnDemandGroup` above, and they must have their `userPrincipalName` attribute set to the GSS-API initiator name (for example, with EAP, this will be the NAI name such as `lukeh@AAA.PADL.COM`).

+Heimdal also includes a `altsecid_gss_preauth_authorizer` KDC plugin that can map GSS-API initiators to Kerberos principals using the altSecurityIdentities attribute: this is consistent with how the EAP SSP authorizes users when operating as an acceptor (server).
+If you install this plugin, by moving it to `/usr/heimdal/lib/plugin/kdc`, then you will need to ensure the KDC has access to credentials it can use for contacting Active Directory.
+You cannot use the RODC TGS account for this (as it cannot act as a client) but you can use the RODC domain controller account.
+You may need to set `userPrincipalName` on the domain controller account to match the service principal name to avoid salting issues.